 To measure your doors you need to work out the size of the aperture and the tracks.
 The size requirements are generally the same whether you are thinking of using uPVC, aluminium or wooden frames:

-2) Take three measurements for the width and the height – one at each end, and one in the middle.
+- Take three measurements for the opening’s width and the height – one at each end, and one in the middle.
 Deduct 10mm from the smallest of those measurements to get the size of the door.

 The doors are usually assembled while they are being installed, so it’s pretty easy to fit a timber folding door – you’ll just need to fit the bottom track, install the side jambs, then the top track, and finally add the individual panels.
 As long as the opening was measured properly and you’ve purchased the correct size, you should find installation to be a relatively stress-free process.

-Bi-fold doors are a great space saver, they look good, and they’re perfect for creating a bright and airy environment – whether you use them to join a living room and a kitchen for a ‘temporary open plan’ arrangement, or use them to connect your back garden to your living room and to let plenty of natural light in and give you a great view.
+Bifold doors are a great space saver, they look good, and they’re perfect for creating a bright and airy environment.
+Use internal bifold doors to join a living room and a kitchen for a ‘temporary open plan’ arrangement, or use external bifold doors to connect your back garden to your living room and let in plenty of natural light whilst giving you a great view.
 There are lots of size and style options available, so measure up your home today and pick out the perfect design!